 The Start Date for a renovation operation is the first date that RACM is removed or when operations or site preparation work begins that would break up, dislodge, or similarly disturb RACM.

 - If I Cannot Start My Project on the Start Date What Should I Do?

-If you cannot start on the date on the notification you must contact the District as soon as possible but no later than the original start date.
-We must receive your revision no later than the close of business at 5:00 p.m.
-You can send in a change in start date notification by fax 858-586-2650 or by email firstname.lastname@example.org., in person to our office at 10124 Old Grove Road.
-You can also mail your notification however we must receive it by the original start date.
-The fee to change the start date is $49, payable by cash, check or credit card (American Express or Discover only).
+If you cannot start on the date on the notification, you must contact the District as soon as possible and prior to the original start date.
+You can send in a change in start date notification by email to email@example.com, or in person to our office at 10124 Old Grove Road.
+The fee to change the start date is $44, payable by cash, check or credit card.
 A 2.2% service fee is charged for credit card transactions.

 - What Happens if My Notification “Expires”?